-Y staff facilitates the development of self-control by using positive guidance techniques such as modeling, encouraging expected behavior, redirecting participants to a more acceptable activity, or setting clear limits.
+Y staff facilitates the development of selfcontrol by using positive guidance techniques such as modeling, encouraging expected behavior, redirecting participants to a more acceptable activity, or setting clear limits.
 Staff respect each participant's developing capabilities.
-These behaviors are grounds for camp dismissal, and are approached on a case by case basis.

 PROGRESSIVE DISCIPLINE PROCEDURES

 When a participant does not follow the behavior guidelines, Y staff take the following action steps: